Virtual Cockpit

 Welcome

-Marine Barometer turns an Android phone with a built-in pressure sensor into a simple, readable weather instrument.
-It combines a sea-level-corrected barometer, an aircraft-style altimeter, and a reference needle so you can mark the current pressure and watch it rise or fall over time.
+Marine Barometer turns an Android phone or tablet with a built-in pressure sensor into a simple, readable weather instrument.
+It combines a sea-level-corrected barometer, an aircraft-style altimeter, a reference needle, optional pressure logging, and a strip-chart pressure trend graph.

-Marine Barometer portrait screen with barometer and altimeter dials
+Marine Barometer landscape screen with barometer and altimeter dials

 Highlights

-Marine Barometer is part of the Virtual Cockpit family, but it is also useful on its own at home, on a boat, in an RV, or while travelling.
+Marine Barometer is part of the Virtual Cockpit family, but it is also useful on its own at home, on a boat, in an RV, at a campsite, or while travelling.

 [Top]